syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Loading-document.md

 {% endtabs %}

-## Opening an existing PDF document using load method
+## Loading an existing PDF document using load method

-You can open an existing document by using PdfToImageConverter class.
-The following example shows how to load an existing document from physical path or stream using load method.
+You can load an existing document to PdfToImageConverter.
+When using the 'load' method of the PdfToImageConverter class, pass the PDF document as a stream.
+The following example shows how to load an existing document from a stream using the 'load' method.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-//Open an existing PDF document from stream through load method of `PdfToImageConverter` class.
+//Load an existing PDF document from stream through load method of `PdfToImageConverter` class.
 PdfToImageConverter imageConverter = new PdfToImageConverter();
 FileStream inputPDFStream = new FileStream(@"Input.pdf", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
 imageConverter.Load(inputPDFStream);